 Registration, Records, And Transcripts

-Students academic records (which are maintained by the Office of the Registrar and available to students via the Student Information System) document their Goddard history: admission papers, transcripts of high school and college study prior to entering Goddard, student and faculty evaluations for each semester of Goddard study, and copies of correspondence with, or about, the student.
+Students academic records (which are maintained by the Registrar’s Office and available to students via the Student Information System) document their Goddard history: admission papers, transcripts of high school and college study prior to entering Goddard, student and faculty evaluations for each semester of Goddard study, and copies of correspondence with, or about, the student.
 In accordance with the law, students’ college records are open only to them, college officials, those who are granted permission by student to access them, and a few others, for example, U.S. Department of Education representatives, as the law requires.
 Transcripts are released only when accounts are paid in full.

-A semester begins with required attendance at the program-specific eight-day residency that begins each semester.
-A student who misses a residency without permission is withdrawn and must reapply to continue studies the following semester.
 Following a student’s final semester of enrollment, graduates are also required to attend a three-day commencement residency.

 Students preparing their undergraduate senior study or their graduate final products are assigned a faculty second reader, as well as a faculty advisor to assist with and evaluate their work.
 Granting of the degree requires the recommendation of both the advisor and the second reader.

 Students are expected to submit their work to their advisor or course mentor in a timely manner on the program’s established schedule of due dates.
 Failure to meet the packet and/or course schedule in a timely manner may result in withdrawal for non-participation and loss of credit for the semester.
 Electronic mail with attachments may be substituted for some or all of a packet, when appropriate and with the faculty member’s permission.

 Satisfactory completion of the work of a semester depends on the advisor’s judgment, arrived at in consultation with the student, that: